 There's a few more things you should know about a Dylan concert.
 Unless you make some serendipitous stumble of the highest order, you're probably going to be seeing him in a venue way larger than ideal.
 This was certainly true of the Burswood Dome (as it was when I saw him in 2002 at the Perth Entertainment Centre).

 The next thing you need to understand is that you're not going to see a display of breathtaking pyrotechnics and laser lights.
 Nor will you see electrifying dance moves (although that seemingly rubber left leg can be kind of cute).
-Indeed, a slick stage is unlikely too—
+Indeed, a slick stage is unlikely too—it's not often you see gear on stage at a big show these days, but you could spot Vox amplifiers from a mile off.

 You're not coming to see some backing dancers in tight clothes gyrating behind the front man as he 'gets the audience jumpin', jumpin' either.
 And I realised some way in to the show that being able to do laid back from a position of absolute authenticity is way different to the disinterested charade paraded by some of the generations of artists that have followed in Bob's footsteps.

-'hello' (or complex? it was hard to tell by the intonation) after about the 10th song.
+You shouldn't expect to develop a personal relationship with Bob either.
+Back in 2002, the extent of his conversing with the audience was a simple 'hello' (or complex? it was hard to tell by the intonation) after about the 10th song.
 During the day at work, we'd taken punts on the likely word count for Bob.
 One punter suggested an outrageous 23 words.
 I was optimistically rooting for 8.

 And—final disclaimer—you're not coming to hear dulcet and supple vocal techniques paraded for your aural satisfaction.